Blue Crab Summer Trawl Survey

 Results

-The 2023 monthly abundance indices for recruit crabs lagged 2022 but exceeded the 2000-2009 ten year average.
-In all years and the ten year average, monthly abundance is greater in the early summer only to decline in the mid-summer and to rebound in the fall with the arrival of new recruits to the fishery.
+Recruit: The 2024 monthly abundance indices for recruit crabs were fairly consistent with 2023, staying below the 2022 indices and above the 2000-2009 average.
+However, there was a notable increase in recruits in October 2024.
+In general, recruit abundance is typically greater in the early summer, declines mid-summer, and then rebounds in the fall with the arrival of new recruits after spawning.
 (Figure 1)

 summer trawl figure 1